Frequently Asked Questions

 Will the aluminum frame corrode?

-The bracing used is marine-grade anodized aluminum.
-It is the same aluminum marine boats use.
-At no time is the bracing submerged in water.
+The bracing used is marine-grade anodized aluminum, the same aluminum used on boats.
+The bracing is never submerged in water.
 The aluminum frame WILL NOT CORRODE with typical aquarium fresh or saltwater use.

 Back to Top